Little-Podi/Transformer_Tracking/README.md

 # Transformer Tracking

 This repository is a paper digest of [Transformer](https://arxiv.org/abs/1706.03762)-related approaches in visual tracking tasks.
-Currently, tasks in this repository include **Unified Tracking (UT)** and **Single Object Tracking (SOT)**.
+Currently, tasks in this repository include **Unified Tracking (UT)**, **Single Object Tracking (SOT)** and **3D Single Object Tracking (3DSOT)**.
 Note that some trackers involving a [Non-Local](https://arxiv.org/abs/1711.07971) attention mechanism are also collected.
 Papers are listed in alphabetical order of the first character.
 All links to the papers and codes are freely accessible.